Difference Between Decoding And Encoding

 Introduction: The Two Sides of the Same Coin

 At its core, encoding is the process of converting information from one format or code into another, often for the purpose of storage, transmission, or security.
-Think of it as translating a message into a secret code.
+Think about it: think of it as translating a message into a secret code.
 Conversely, decoding is the reverse process – the conversion of encoded information back into its original, understandable form.
 It's breaking the secret code to reveal the original message.
-Both processes are inherently linked; encoding makes information suitable for a specific purpose, while decoding allows us to access and utilize that information.
+Both processes are inherently linked; encoding makes information suitable for a specific purpose, while decoding allows us to access and work with that information Easy to understand, harder to ignore..

 Encoding: Preparing Information for its Journey